badlydrawnrob/elm-playground/programming-elm/README.md

 > elm reactor
 ```

+## The best way to learn (redux)

+> It really depends on how _deep_ you want the learning to be.
+Is it something I can look up in the documentation later?
+Will that be clear enough for me to do the job?
+Do I need proper examples to help me in the future?

+1. Lazy loading of cards, then chunk/consolidate learning points
+    - This is more time consuming with intermediate learning.
+2. Isolate the learning point into a single file or module
+3. Show it working _within_ the program (with comments in-place)
+4. For _some_ learning points, add Anki Cards
+5. It's sometimes helpful to write a summary book too.
+6. Create some drawings, perhaps storify the learning point
+    - Add some memorable examples that are your own.
+7. Now, from time to time, refresh your knowledge
+    - Watch a video, write an example, read an article, or another book on the subject.
+You've always got the documentation to fall back on too.
+8. It's really all about practice.
+Memory will only get you so far.

+There's often a lot packed in to a book, and you don't want to be rewriting the damn thing too much, as that's time consuming, but for _deep_ learning, this seems to be the way to go.
+You've got Anki to drill your memory, you've got summary notes (or a book) for reference, and you've practiced a few examples to consolidate your learning.

+The problem with Elm is sometimes there's documentation but not enough tutorials or examples of how to _use_ these tools.

 ## Do the simplest thing first!

 > Got a narly piece of `json` to decode?
 Start "as if" you've already imported it.
 Do the simple things first and leave the difficult stuff to the end (like catching errors).